ShadowTheAge/yafc/README.md

 </details>

 ## What is YAFC?
-Yet Another Factorio Calculator or YAFC is a planner and analyser.
+Yet Another Factorio Calculator or YAFC is a planner and analyzer.
 The main goal of YAFC is to help with heavily modded Factorio games.

 <details>
 <summary>Expand to see what YAFC can do</summary>